Amir Taheri: Career

 Taheri was born in Ahvaz.
 His biography at Benador Associates stated that he was educated in Tehran, London, and Paris.
-He was executive editor-in-chief of Kayhan, a "strongly pro-Shah" Iranian daily, from 1972 to 1979, and a member of the board of trustees of the Iranian Institute for International Political and Economic Studies in Tehran from 1973 to 1979.
-Taheri has also been editor-in-chief of Jeune Afrique (1985-1987), Middle East correspondent for the London Sunday Times (1980-1984), and has written for the Pakistan Daily Times, The Daily Telegraph, The Guardian and The Daily Mail.
+He was the executive editor-in-chief of Kayhan, a "strongly pro-Shah" Iranian daily, from 1972 to 1979, and a member of the board of trustees of the Iranian Institute for International Political and Economic Studies in Tehran from 1973 to 1979.
+Taheri has also been editor-in-chief of Jeune Afrique (1985–1987), Middle East correspondent for the London Sunday Times (1980–1984), and has written for the Pakistan Daily Times, The Daily Telegraph, The Guardian and The Daily Mail.
 He was a member of the executive board of the International Press Institute from 1984 to 1992.

 He has been a columnist (often as an "op ed" writer) for Asharq Al-Awsat and its sister publication Arab News, International Herald Tribune, The Wall Street Journal, The New York Times, Los Angeles Times, Newsday, and The Washington Post.
 He has also written for Die Welt, Der Spiegel, in Germany, La Repubblica in Italy, L'Express, Politique internationale (where he is part of the Consulting Committee) and Le Nouvel Observateur in France, El Mundo in Spain, and The Times in the UK, the German weekly Focus magazine, the National Review, and the New York Post.

-Taheri is a commentator for CNN and is frequently interviewed by other media including the BBC and the RFI.
+Taheri is a commentator for CNN and is frequently interviewed by other media, including the BBC and the RFI.
 He has written several TV documentaries dealing with various issues of the Muslim world.
 He has interviewed many world leaders including Presidents Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan and Bill Clinton, King Faisal, Mikhail Gorbachev, President Anwar Sadat, Zhou Enlai, Indira Gandhi and Chancellor Helmut Kohl.

 Taheri has published several books, some of which have been translated into 20 languages.
 In 1988 Publishers Weekly in New York chose his study of Islamist terrorism, Holy Terror: Inside the World of Islamic Terrorism, as one of the best books of the year.
-His most recent book, Persian Night: Iran under the Khomeinist Revolution, (2009) discusses the Islamic Republic's history, current political landscape, and geopolitical ambitions.
+His most recent book, Persian Night: Iran under the Khomeinist Revolution (2009), discusses the Islamic Republic's history, current political landscape, and geopolitical ambitions.

 Controversies and fabrications

+Taheri has been the subject of many controversies involving allegations of producing fabrications in his writings, the most notable of which was the 2006 Iranian sumptuary law controversy.

 Nest of Spies

-Shaul Bakhash, a specialist in Mideast history at George Mason University, wrote in a review of Taheri's 1989 book Nest of Spies in The New Republic that Taheri concocts conspiracies in his writings, and noted that he "repeatedly refers us to books where the information he cites simply does not exist.
-Often the documents cannot be found in the volumes to which he attributes them....
-[He] repeatedly reads things into the documents that are simply not there."
-Bakhash stated that Taheri's 1988 Nest of Spies is "the sort of book that gives contemporary history a bad name".
+Shaul Bakhash, a historian in Mideast history at George Mason University, wrote in a review of Taheri's 1989 book Nest of Spies in The New Republic that Taheri concocts conspiracies in his writings, and noted that he "repeatedly refers us to books where the information he cites simply does not exist.
+Often the documents cannot be found in the volumes he attributes them....
+[He] repeatedly reads things into the documents that are not there."
+Bakhash stated that Taheri's 1989 Nest of Spies is "the sort of book that gives contemporary history a bad name".